a11ywatch/kayle/README.md

 });
 ```

-When passing raw `html` try to also include the `origin` or the url, this sets `window.origin` and helps scripts that rely on it to work correctly.
+When passing raw `html` try to also include the `origin` or the url, this sets `window.origin` and helps scripts that rely on it to work correctly or else relatives scripts will not work since the relative path does not exist on the locale machine.

 If you need to run a full site-wide crawl import `autoKayle`.